lennartp03/braintumorclassification/README.md

 pip install --pre torch torchvision --extra-index-url https://download.pytorch.org/whl/nightly/cpu
 ```

-Only in that way, one can maek use of Metal acceleration on Apple silicon ([Metal Performance Shaders](https://developer.apple.com/metal/pytorch/)).
+Only in that way, one can make use of Metal acceleration on Apple silicon ([Metal Performance Shaders](https://developer.apple.com/metal/pytorch/)).

 ### W&B Lifecycle Management